 Circuit Breaker Size Calculator

-Calculate the correct circuit breaker size for any electrical circuit based on load amperage, wire gauge, and NEC 80% rule.
+Calculate the correct circuit breaker size from load amperage, wire gauge, and the NEC 80% rule.

 Recommended Breaker Size